Life Without Parole For Man Guilty Of Murdering His Girlfriend

 BOULDER, Colo.
-(CBS4) – A Boulder man, guilty of killing and dismembering his girlfriend, will spend the rest of his life in prison.
+(CBS4) – A Boulder man who killed and dismembered his girlfriend will spend the rest of his life in prison.

-Adam Densmore was sentenced to life-without-parole for one count of 1st degree murder after deliberation.
-He was also sentenced to 12-years for tampering with human remains, 1-year for tampering with physical evidence, and 1-year for abuse of a corpse.
+Adam Densmore was sentenced to life without parole for one count of first degree murder after deliberation.
+He was also sentenced to 12 years for tampering with human remains, one year for tampering with physical evidence and one year for abuse of a corpse.

 In April, Densmore was found guilty of leaving parts of Ashley Mead’s body in several states.